VernonGrant/gnu-c-language-manual/markdown/Recursive-Fibonacci.md

     important---they provide background information so others can understand the code more quickly.
 See [Comments](Comments.md).

+    In this manual, we present comment text in the variable-width typeface used for the text of the chapters, not in the fixed-width typeface used for the rest of the code.
+That is to make comments easier to read.
+This distinction of typeface does not exist in a real file of C source code.

 -   Two kinds of statements, the `return` statement and the `if`...`else` statement.
 See [Statements](Statements.md).